It kinda depends on why you want to and what’s happening when you do.

 3. And if I am correct about flash drives wearing out, what wears out?
 As far as I can tell, they have no moving parts.
 And at what point should I consider replacing the flash drives I have?

-These are very legitimate, but unfortunately very tough, questions to answer.
+These are very legitimate and very tough questions to answer.

-I’ll give you some guidelines that I’d follow on using a flash drive, were I in your shoes.
+I’ll give you some guidelines I’d follow on using a flash drive.

 Become a Patron of Ask Leo! and go ad-free!